CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 When a tile subdivides into an [octree](https://en.wikipedia.org/wiki/Octree), it produces 8 equally size children tiles that occupy the same volume as the parent tile.
 The tile is split at the midpoint of the bounds along X, Y and Z axes.

+### Root Tiles

+Multiple tilesets using this extension can be combined by using parent tileset referring to one or more external tilesets using `3DTILES_implicit_tiling` as the children of the root tile.

 ### Levels

 ![Levels](figures/levels.png)

-Every level of the tree can be thought of as a fixed grid of equally sized tiles, where the level occupies the same space as the previous level but with double the amount of tiles along each axis that gets split (2 in case of [quadtree](https://en.wikipedia.org/wiki/Quadtree) and 3 in case of [octree](https://en.wikipedia.org/wiki/Octree)).
+Every level of the tree can be thought of as a fixed grid of tiles of equal size, where the level occupies the same space as the previous level but with double the amount of tiles along each axis that gets split (2 in case of [quadtree](https://en.wikipedia.org/wiki/Quadtree) and 3 in case of [octree](https://en.wikipedia.org/wiki/Octree)).

 ### Tile Location